PoulavBhowmick03/lighthouse/book/src/help_bn.md

       --state-cache-headroom <N>
           Minimum number of states to cull from the state cache when it gets full [default: 1]
-      --state-cache-max-size <MEGABYTES>
+      --state-cache-max-mb <MEGABYTES>
           Specifies the maximum size of the state cache in megabytes [default:
-          1024]
+          4096]
       --state-cache-size <STATE_CACHE_SIZE>
-          Specifies the size of the state cache [default: 128] --suggested-fee-recipient <SUGGESTED-FEE-RECIPIENT>
+          Specifies the maximum number of states in the state cache [default:
+          128]
+      --suggested-fee-recipient <SUGGESTED-FEE-RECIPIENT>
           Emergency fallback fee recipient for use in case the validator client does not have one configured.
 You should set this flag on the